 - The user should be able to tweet in just a few seconds.

 - The user should be able to see Tweet Timeline(s)

 - Timeline: This can be divided into three parts…

-- User timeline: User see his/her own tweets and tweets user retweet.
-Tweets which user see when they visit on their profile.
+- User timeline: User sees his/her own tweets and tweets user retweet.
+Tweets that users see when they visit their profile.

-- Home timeline: This will display the tweets from people user follow.
+- Home Timeline: This will display the tweets from people users follow.
 (Tweets when you land on twitter.com)

-- Search timeline: When user serch some keywords or #tags and they see the tweets related to that particluar keywords.
+- Search timeline: When users search some keywords or #tags and they see the tweets related to that particular keywords.

 - The user should be able to follow another user.